DLorenzoLaguno17/TDD/README.md

 ## Optional sections

 ### Choice of game engine
-If the game uses a game engine it will explain which one has been decided to use and the reasons of this election.
-This section also has a brief description of the features the chosen engine provides to the developers.
+If the game uses a game engine this section explains which one has been decided to use and the reasons of this election.
+It also has a brief description of the features the chosen engine provides to the developers.

-### Art tools
+### Art and audio tools
-In case there is no art bible, this section will specify which art tools will be used for the game and where will they be applied.
+In case there is no art bible and no audio bible, this section will specify which art tools will be used for the game art and audio and which tool will be used for each art or audio area.

 ### 3D Objects, terrain and scene management

 ### Use of physics engine
 This section describes how will be de collision detection, how will be the physics calculated and applied to the game (gravity, friction...) and how will be the interaction of the charaters or the other entities with the game world.